FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 Roche’s St / Shannon St junction.
 The remainder of the raised and long planters will be

-planted with a variety of bulbs, shrubs and grasses.--- 8
+planted with a variety of bulbs, shrubs and grasses.
+---
+8

 Planting works will be undertaken by the Contractor on the site on Thomas St and on